mendix/docs/content/en/docs/private-platform/pmp-user-guide.md

 ### 2.4 Service Credentials {#service-credentials}

 In the **Service Credentials** tab, you can view and manage the credentials for various external systems that Private Mendix Platform can connect with.
-These services include Github, Gitlab, Bitbucket, and AzureDevOps, used for managing your app projects.
+These services include GitHub, Gitlab, Bitbucket, and AzureDevOps, used for managing your app projects.

-To create or work on app projects in Private Mendix Platform, you must create an access token in Github, Gitlab, AzureDevOps, or Bitbucket, and then add it in the **Service Credentials** tab.
+To create or work on app projects in Private Mendix Platform, you must create an access token in GitHub, Gitlab, AzureDevOps, or Bitbucket, and then add it in the **Service Credentials** tab.
 The token must have read and write access to a repository where the app project is stored.

 ## 3 Installing Mendix Studio Pro